pesto-students/b-3-assessment-2-ankojh/src/use-form/README.md

 <input name="lastname" ref={register({ required: true })} />
 {errors.lastname && 'Last name is required.'}
 ```
 _Note_: Take a note of how the `register` is called.
-It is given an object which contain the validation checks.
+It is given an object which contain the validation checkss.

 The `errors` can be updated when the submit button is clicked.
 Though, any other technique is also fine.